Hu Shih: Academic career

-Public services
+Public service

-Hu was the ambassador of Republic of China to the U.S. between 1938 and 1942.
+Hu was the Republic of China's ambassador to the United States from 1938 to 1942.
 He was recalled in September 1942 and was replaced by Wei Tao-ming.
-Hu then served as chancellor of Peking University, which was then called National Peking University, between 1946 and 1948.
+Hu then served as chancellor of Peking University, at the time called National Peking University, between 1946 and 1948.
 In 1957, he became the third president of the Academia Sinica in Taipei, a post he retained until his death.
 He was also chief executive of the Free China Journal, which was eventually shut down for criticizing Chiang Kai-shek.

 Death and legacy

 He died of a heart attack in Nankang, Taipei at the age of 70, and was entombed in Hu Shih Park, adjacent to the Academia Sinica campus.
+This was during a conference for his former student, scientist Chien-Shiung Wu.
 That December, Hu Shih Memorial Hall was established in his memory.
 It is an affiliate of the Institute of Modern History at the Academia Sinica, and includes a museum, his residence, and the park.
 Hu Shih Memorial Hall offers audio tour guides in Chinese and English for visitors.